yum102/MDTF-diagnostics/doc/sphinx/start_config.rst

 Running the code on your data
 -----------------------------

 After adding your model data to the directory hierarchy as described above, you can run the framework on that data using the following options.
-These can either be set in the ``caselist`` section of the configuration input file (see `framework/default_tests.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/framework/default_tests.jsonc>`__ for an example/template), or individually as command-line flags (e.g., ``--CASENAME my_new_experiment``).
+These can either be set in the ``caselist`` section of the configuration input file (see `sample_input.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/sample_input.jsonc>`__ for an example/template), or individually as command-line flags (e.g., ``--CASENAME my_new_experiment``).
 Required settings are:

 - ``CASENAME`` should be the same string used to label your model run.
 - ``convention`` describes the variable naming convention your model uses, determined in the previous section.